a boy in the tulip fields in the Netherlands

 This is ultimately what we did.
 We started by following the route, got hungry and drove to Lemmer for lunch (cute town!) and continued exploring the tulip fields for a little bit longer afterwards.

 Another cute town near these tulip fields is Giethoorn with its thatched roof homes and picturesque canals and bridges.
-It can be a bit busy during this time of year, but it’s worth a stop.
+It can be a bit busy during this time of year, but it’s worth a stop for a couple of hours.

 Important Information – Tulip Fields Netherlands